dlutwuwei/CrawlerX/README.md

 In order to avoid event loop queue overflow, you can set the **concurrency** number to send certain requests in a time.

-it can also support more text code by using iconv-lite, to set **decode** for website with different text code.
+it can also support more text code by using iconv-lite, set **decode** for website with different text code.

 we use [request](https://github.com/mikeal/request) to browse website, you can get more config parameter for http request, see [request](https://github.com/mikeal/request).
 ## installation